Tom Kerridge: Lose Weight For Good on BBC2

 A Michelin-starred chef and a lower calorie diet plan wouldn't normally go hand in hand, right?

 Tom begs to differ.
-He's out to prove the 'd' word doesn't have to mean 'flavourless, bland and unexciting food' in a new series starting from 3rd Jan 2018.
+With this TV series he was out to prove the 'd' word doesn't have to mean 'flavourless, bland and unexciting food'.

 (If you'd like to know what your calorie allowance should be to lose weight, you can take a free trial of the wlr tools.)

-The dieters all come from Tom's local area and are a pretty diverse bunch.
-Amongst the group there's a vicar who loves horse riding but is too big for the smaller animals, a man who works in a gym but doesn't use it, a mum of four who has issues with comfort eating.
+The dieters all came from Tom's local area and were a pretty diverse bunch.
+Amongst the group there was a vicar who loved horse riding but was too big for the smaller animals, a man who worked in a gym but didn't use it, a mum of four who had issues with comfort eating.

 How does Lose Weight for Good Work?

-Tom shed 12 stone himself over the last 4 years and is using his culinary skills and expertise to inspire and help his diet gang to lose weight.
+Tom shed 12 stone himself over 4 years andwanted to use his culinary skills and expertise to inspire and help his diet gang to lose weight.

-Tom used a low-carb plan for himself but says,
+Tom used a low-carb plan for himself but said,

 'That alienates a lot of people because they find cutting out bread, pasta and rice can be too restrictive.'

-He admits that if you take something out of someone's diet that they love, they're going to hate it and they won't stick to it.
+He felt that if you took something out of someone's diet that they love, they would hate it and they wouldn't stick to it.

-He has devised a diet plan that follows NHS guidelines and is based on the principle that if you eat fewer calories and get moving, you will lose weight.
+He had devised a diet plan that followed NHS guidelines and is based on the principle that if you eat fewer calories and get moving, you will lose weight.

 Yay!
 Just like the principles behind WLR!

-There are some surprising additions to his menu - baked doughnuts instead of fried and kebabs that aren't all greasy and full of fat.
+There were some surprising additions to his menu - baked doughnuts instead of fried and kebabs that weren't all greasy and full of fat.